ewradcliffe/Heritage-Housing/README.md

 For categorical features such as 'GarageFinish' and 'BsmtFinType1,' missing values were treated as representing the absence of the corresponding feature (e.g., houses without a garage or a finished basement).
 Investigations confirmed that this approach had little effect on the data's overall distribution, and it was therefore applied to the House Price dataset.

 ### 04 - Feature Engineering
+This section, together with Data Cleaning, forms the data preparation phase of CRISP-DM.
+Both correlation studies and machine learning models require data to be in specific formats, and we have a variety of transformation tools available for this purpose.
+Before applying these transformations, we first evaluate their effects.

+A function is used to analyze the impact of different transformations on the variables.
+For ordinal variables that are not already in ordinal format, we apply the Ordinal Encoder.
+For numerical variables, the Power Transformer is selected to address skewness and stabilize variance.

+The Data Inspection notebook revealed a significant number of outliers.
+Instead of removing them, we use the Windsoriser, which caps extreme values at specified minimum and maximum limits.
+This approach retains more observations while mitigating the influence of outliers.

+Next, we examine the impact of Feature Scaling, which standardizes variables to a common scale.
+This prevents any single variable from disproportionately influencing the model.

+Finally, we assess feature correlations using Pearson and Spearman correlation tests.
+Features with strong correlations (above 0.6) are identified for removal.
+Eliminating these redundant features reduces the model’s complexity and training time without compromising accuracy.

 ### 05 - Price Correlation Study